-The Nederlander has had a long and distinguished history as the National Theatre, the Billy Rose, and the Trafalgar.
-The National Theatre opened in 1921; it was renamed the Billy Rose in 1959, when the famed producer/songwriter bought it; christened the Trafalgar in 1979 when it was bought by James and Joseph Nederlander and the British firm of Cooney-Marsh; and renamed The Nederlander in 1980 in honor of the late David Tobias Nederlander, whose sons now operate the Nederlander Organization.
+The Nederlander Theatre has had a long and distinguished history as the National Theatre, the Billy Rose, and the Trafalgar.
+The National Theatre opened in 1921; it was renamed the Billy Rose in 1959, when the famed producer/songwriter bought it; christened the Trafalgar in 1979 when it was bought by James and Joseph Nederlander and the British firm of Cooney-Marsh; and renamed The Nederlander in 1980 in honor of the late David Tobias Nederlander.

-The most recent productions in this beautiful theatre have been Stacey Keach in Solitary Confinement; Our Country’s Good; Sherlock’s Last Case starring Frank Langella; the dance production Dangerous Games; the musicals Raggedy Ann and Wind in the Willows; Glenda Jackson in O’Neill’s Strange Interlude; and Peter Ustinov’s Beethoven’s Tenth.
+Productions in this beautiful theatre have included Stacey Keach in Solitary Confinement; Our Country’s Good; Sherlock’s Last Case starring Frank Langella; the dance production Dangerous Games; the musicals Raggedy Ann and Wind in the Willows; Glenda Jackson in O’Neill’s Strange Interlude; and Peter Ustinov’s Beethoven’s Tenth.
 Helene Hanff’s 84 Charing Cross Road starred Ellen Burstyn and Joseph Maher, and this was followed by a musical version of James Baldwin’s Amen Corner.

 In 1981 Lena Horne dazzled Nederlander audiences in her one-woman show, Lena Horne: The Lady and Her Music, which won her a special Tony Award.
 During its time as the Trafalgar, this theatre housed two British hits: Whose Life Is It Anyway? starring Tom Conti (Tony Award) and Harold Pinter’s Betrayal starring Raul Julia, Blythe Danner, and Roy Scheider.